precice/openfast-adapter/cases/cfd-turbine/README.md

 This case couples a single NREL5MW turbine in OpenFAST to a dummy turbine in OpenFOAM.
 The two models don't match in dimension but are used to show the concept.

 The fluid solver writes `Velocity` from the flow to the solid solver.
 Ideally, the solid solver would return the variable `Force`, which is currently not possible with the OpenFOAM adapter.
-For now, the force data is send to the Fluid as `Pressure`.
+For now, the force data is sent to the Fluid as `Pressure`.
 This leads to a wrong calculation, but is done to explore the data exchange and mapping between the simulation tools.

 An open challenge is the mapping between the volume-based cellSet `turbine` in OpenFOAM and the line-based turbine model in OpenFAST (see pictures below).